willtrking/grpcintercept/README.md

 `pb example/account/protobuf` and my REGISTERCALL would be `pb.RegisterAccountManagementServer`

 Each generated file will have a `RegisterService` function which you should use in your server registration.

+Additionally each of your service functions must include a third argument, which takes in a grpcintercept intercept type, see Types below.

+See the examples folder for more details

+#### Types

+grpcintercept provides 2 interfaces which you need to implement.
+One holds data for middleware setup (`Interceptor`), and has a `Init` method which generates a new middleware container (`InterceptorData`) on each gRPC service call.
+The middleware container implements a `Close` method which is called after each gRPC service call to run any necessary container cleanup.

 See the examples folder for more details